zynayumi/libzynayumi/README.md

 - **Arp pitch3:** pitch in semitone of the third arpegio note.
 Only active for play mode 0 (Mono) and 1 (Poly).
 Ranges from -48 to +48.

+// VVT: sync arp freq with tempo, from 1 per beat to 64 per beat
 - **Arp freq:** frequency of the arpegio pitch change.
 For instance if its value is 1.0, the arpegio will change the pitch every second.
   Ranges from 0.0 to 50.0.